 Louis C.K. is one of the most honest and respected comedic voices of his generation, finding success in both television and film as well as the live stage.
 Currently he serves as executive producer, writer, director and editor of FX’s Peabody Award winning hit show Louie, which is currently in production on its fourth season.

 Louis received a total of nine Emmy® nominations in 2013, including one for Outstanding Comedy Series for Louie.
 That year, he took home the award of Outstanding Writing for a Variety Special for Louis C.K.: Oh My God.
 In 2012, he took home two Emmy Awards for Louie and his standup special Louis C.K.
 Live At The Beacon Theatre including Writing for a Comedy Series and Writing for a Variety Special.
 He also earned an additional five nominations that year.

-Louis won four awards at the 2012 Comedy Awards including Sketch Alternative Comedy Series and Comedy Directing TV for Louie, as well as Comedy Special of the Year and “Stand Up Tour” for Live at the Beacon Theatre.
-He also was recently honored as 2011 Comedy Person of the Year from the Just For Laughs Festival and won a 2011 Comedy Award for Best Standup Special.
+Louis won four awards at the 2012 Comedy Awards including Sketch Alternative Comedy Series and Comedy Directing TV for Louie, as well as Comedy Special of the Year and Stand Up Tour for Louis C.K.
+Live at The Beacon Theatre.
+He also was honored as 2011 Comedy Person of the Year at the Just For Laughs Festival and won a 2011 Comedy Award for Best Standup Special.
 Louie was honored on many year-end top 10 lists including AFI, Time, Entertainment Weekly and dozens of others.
-“Hilarious” was also honored with a 2012 Grammy for Best
+Hilarious was also honored with a 2012 Grammy for Best Comedy Album.